ogc1231/festive-quiz-game/README.md

 - Scores and leaderboard to track performance.
 - Levels or difficulty settings for different player experiences.

+## Quiz
+The Trivia Quiz Game's logic is structured across multiple JavaScript modules.
+In utils.js, it initializes game settings like difficulty, question type, and scoring parameters, leveraging localStorage to retain user preferences.
+The quiz dynamically fetches questions and updates the game state, including handling timers and scoring. quiz.js manages UI interactions, displaying questions and handling user responses, including time-based scoring and progress through the quiz. quizState.js tracks the user's progress and score, contributing to a responsive and interactive quiz experience.
+This modular approach ensures clean separation of concerns and enhances maintainability.

 ## How to Play

 1. **Starting the Game**